5 vegan must-eats in San Diego

 In a region that offers everything from barbecue to Food Network-worthy breakfasts, food is very important to San Diegans.
 Whether you’re craving something meatless, or joining our region in being environmentally conscious, San Diego offers some of the best vegan options in Southern California!

 Ready to spoil yourself?
-Every weekend downtown, Spoiled Vegans Cafe cooks up a variety of breakfast sandwiches that will keep you coming back for more.
-Whether you’re a lifelong vegan or meat lover, you cannot go wrong with any item on their menu.
+With locations in Clairemont and North Park, Sipz cooks up a variety of Asian dishes that will keep you coming back for more.
+Whether you’re in the mood for sushi, orange “chicken”, or noodle bowls, you can’t go wrong with anything on their menu.

 Love yoga, full moons, dancing, and vegan food?
 Trilogy is a unique spot in La Jolla that has all of the above (plus a little more).
 While the most popular items on the menu are the bowls and smoothies, they still provide plenty of options like nachos and burgers.
 You can also join them for a yoga class, open mic night, or the famous full moon festival.
 Be ready to feel connected to yourself and nature.